brndnmtthws/brndn-io/content/posts/making-something-people-want/index.md

 YC might want to update their motto to _make something companies want_.
 It's easier to build a boring B2B business than it is to make something cool and interesting.

-But perhaps a better update would be: _make something people truly need—whether those people are consumers or businesses_.
-The key is to focus on creating genuine value, solving real problems, and building products that improve lives—directly or indirectly.
+But a better update might be: _make something people truly need—whether those people are consumers or businesses_.
+That's the bar.

-The reality is that both consumer and business innovations are valuable.
-We need entrepreneurs working on both fronts.
-But in an ecosystem that's increasingly tilted toward B2B, there's a case to be made for rebalancing our collective focus and remembering that the most transformative technologies often start by directly addressing human needs and desires.

-So while "make something people want" remains a great motto, perhaps we should add: "and remember that 'people' doesn't just mean businesses."
+Business software matters too.
+I just think the current tilt toward B2B leaves fewer people trying to build the kind of technology that changes how regular people live.